elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ### Download and Identify malicious URLs from all sources

-> :warning: Requires at least 700GB free space
+> :warning: Requires at least 700GB free space.
+>
 > :information_source: If you have not downloaded any Safe Browsing API hashes yet, add the `--update-hashes` flag to the following command.

 - :heavy_check_mark: Add URLs from all sources to database